 When it comes to screen time and headaches, we first need to understand eye strain.

-Eye strain occurs when your eyes become fatigued after using them intensely for extended periods of time — including while looking at computer and device screens.
-In fact, it only takes about two consecutive hours of staring at a screen for eye strain to set in.
+Eye strain occurs when your eyes become fatigued after using them intensely for an extended period of time — including while looking at computer and device screens.

 Signs and symptoms of eye strain include: